DoITPoMS Home Search DoITPoMS Contact DoITPoMS

 Scattering in X-ray powder diffraction

 In single crystal X-ray diffraction there is only one orientation.
-This means that for a given wavelength and sample setting relatively few reflections can be measured: possibly zero, one (as in the video) or two.
+This means that for a given wavelength and sample setting relatively few reflections can be measured: possibly zero, one, two (as in the video) or possibly up to say three or four.
 As other crystals are added with slightly different orientations, several diffraction spots appear at the same 2θ value and spots start to appear at other values of 2θ.
-Rings consisting of spots and then rings of even intensity are formed A powder pattern consists of rings of even intensity from each accessible reflection at the 2θ angle defined by Bragg's Law.
+Rings consisting of spots (spotty rings) and then rings of even intensity are formed.
+A powder pattern consists of rings in 2-dimensions, and spheres in 3-dimensions, of even intensity from each accessible reflection at the 2θ angle defined by Bragg's Law.

 The other situation which is intermediate between single crystal and powder diffraction is when the sample is oriented and the spots are spread into arcs.
 This is covered later in the TLP.

-This animation shows the relationship between single crystal and powder diffraction:
+This animation shows the relationship between single crystal and powder diffraction, as measured on a 2-dimensional detector (such as film):

 An X-ray diffractometer